mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ## factors give rise to two classifications; spectral class and luminosity.
 A

-## combination of these two systems allows a star’s characteristics to be
+## combination of these two systems allows a star's characteristics to be

 ## presented in a form of shorthand